 Scope

 Direct communications between landers, rovers, extravehicular activity (EVA) astronauts conducting sortie missions and experiments is crucial to enable effective scientific activities and consideration of the health of the crew in the lunar environment.
 Considering the unique topology of the Moon’s surface, shielded zone of the Moon (SZM) considerations, unique science opportunities in radio astronomy, and remote sensing in the lunar region/surface, technical and operational characteristics are required to determine the feasibility of frequency bands to support any envisioned lunar surface network using standards-based technologies.
-This report describes the concept of operations for communications in the vicinity of the Moon, including on its surface and with lunar orbiting satellites, and identifies as examples certain technical and operational characteristics for the different use cases on the Moon’s surface and by lunar-orbiting systems communicating with systems on the Moon’s surface.
+This report describes the concept of operations for communications in the vicinity of the Moon, including on its surface and with lunar orbiting satellites, and identifies as examples certain technical and operational characteristics for the different use cases on the Moon’s surface and by lunar-orbiting systems communicating with systems on the Moon’s surface for frequency bands identified for study in Resolution 680 (WRC-23).

 Keywords